yuanronghhh/vimext/README.md

 ## Introduce

-Vim config for portable.
+Vim config easy to copy.
-no plugin is neccessary.

-## Recommend
+## Recommend, not nessaray

 1. git-bash installed for windows.
 2. python3 installed.

 ## How

+1. Install vim on `windows/unix` platform.
-1. Copy this plugin to "~/.vim/plugins/" if on linux, Copy this plugin to "$VIM/plugins/" if on windows.
+2. Copy this plugin to "~/.vim/plugins/" if on linux, Copy this plugin to "$VIM/plugins/" if on windows.

-2. Copy below script to `vimrc` or `_vimrc` config for init.
+3. Copy below script content into `vimrc` or `_vimrc` config file for init.

 ```vimscript
 if has("unix")